IBM-Automation-SPGI/mq-pot/Lab_1/mq_cp4i_pot_lab1.md

 	![](./images/image302.png)

-1. Read the definition, then click *Next*.
+1. Select the *Server Connection Channel* tile.
+Read the definition, then click *Next*.

 1. To keep it simple enter the name of your queue manager (mqXXqs where XX is the student number provided by the instructor) so that the channel name matches the queue manager name. *Custom create* tab lets you provide detailed properties.
 Click *Create*.